ovgu-ailab/lgm2023/ass4.md

 Be careful with the layer that generates standard deviations/variances; think about what value range these can be in and what value range your layer returns.
 That is, choose a sensible activation function!
+  - You will commonly find `tf.exp` as a choice here.
+This is appropriate as it always returns values > 0.
+However, it is often unstable (values/gradients tend to explode).
+  If you are struggling with `nan` losses, try the following:
+    - Use another function like `tf.nn.softplus`.
+This does not explode like `exp`.
+    - Initialize the weights of your variance layer to 0.
+Then all outputs will be 0 initially, and `exp(0) = 1`.
+Empirically, this seems to prevent `nan` issues due to unstable gradients.
+    - Reduce the learning rate.
 - Add a regularizer term to the reconstruction loss, corresponding to the KL-divergence.
 The exact form of this for the Gaussian case can be found in many available tutorials (like [this one](https://kvfrans.com/variational-autoencoders-explained/)),